Knot Mosaics with Corner Connection Tiles: Knot Mosaics for Prime Knots

 \begin{theorem} The knots $6_2$, $6_3$, $7_3$, $7_4$, $7_5$, $7_6$, $7_7$, and every prime knot with crossing number 8 have corner connection mosaic number 5.
 Of these, the known corner connection tile numbers are $\tcc(6_2)=\tcc(7_4)=13$ and $\tcc(6_3)=\tcc(7_6)=\tcc(8_1)=\tcc(8_4)=15$.
 For the remaining knots, $K$, in this set, $15 \leq \tcc(K) \leq 20$. \end{theorem}

 \begin{proof} The mosaics in Figure \ref{fig:5mosaic-knots} verify the corner connection mosaic number is 5 for each of these knots.
 To get the corner connection tile numbers, we populate the layouts of Figure \ref{fig:5mosaic-layouts-14orless} with at least 6 crossing tiles.
 The only knots that come from the second layout are $6_2$ and $7_4$, and the only knots that come from the third layout are $6_1$ and $7_2$, which were found previously.
 The next two layouts, with 14 non-blank tiles, are links when populated with 6 crossings.
 The final layout results in a link when an even number of crossing tiles are used, but with 7 or 9 alternating crossing tiles, the result is $7_1$ or $9_1$.
-All remaining 5-mosaic layouts have 15 or more non-blank tiles, and the mosaics in Figure \ref{fig:5mosaic-knots} have at most 20 non-blank tiles. \end{proof}
+All remaining 5-mosaic layouts have 15 or more non-blank tiles, and the mosaics in Figure \ref{fig:5mosaic-knots} have at most 20 non-blank tiles.
+By Theorem \ref{lemma:minimal-nonblank-tiles} we are able to make the given conclusions about the corner connection tile numbers. \end{proof}

 \begin{theorem} For all prime knots $K$ with crossing number 8 or less, $\mcc(K)\leq m(K)$ and $\tcc(K)\leq t(K)$. \end{theorem}

 \begin{proof} We noted in Section \ref{section:introduction} that using the corner connection tiles can produce more space-efficient mosaics for the unknot and the prime knots $3_1$, $4_1$, $5_1$, $6_1$, and $6_3$.
 Theorems \ref{thm:4mosaic-knots}, \ref{thm:tile-number-not-minimal}, and \ref{thm:5mosaic-knots} allow us to reach the same conclusion for every prime knot with crossing number 8 or less.
 The mosaic number of $5_2$, $6_2$, and $7_4$ is 5, and the remaining knots with crossing number 8 or less have mosaic number 6 \cite{Lee2}.
 In all cases, the corner connection mosaic number is less than or equal to the mosaic number.
 The tile number of $5_2$, $6_2$, and $7_4$ is 17, the remaining knots with crossing number 6 and 7 have tile number 22, as do some with crossing number 8 \cite{Heap1}.
 The remaining knots with crossing number 8 have tile number 24 or 27 \cite{Heap2}.
 Using corner connection tiles improves on all of these. \end{proof}